Search

 David Royal, executive vice president and chief financial & investment officer at Thrivent

-Keep perspective: The market has a strong track record of recovery.
+Does the market have a strong track record of recovery?

 Over the past 41 years, the stock market has finished in positive territory more than 75% of the time—even in years marked by steep intra-year declines.
 The chart below highlights this by showing the annual performance of the S&P 500® Index (in green) alongside the biggest drop within each year (in red).